Virkkunen/recipes/README.md

 # RecipesApp

-A simples Recipe discovery & tracker made with React
+A simple app that shows recipes and how to prepare them, made with React

 ## Features